WebThingsIO/webthing-python/README.rst

 Dimmable Light
 --------------

-Imagine you have a dimmable Light that you want to expose via the web of things API.
-The Light can be turned on/off and the brightness can be set from 0% to 100%.
-Besides the name, description, and type, a `dimmableLight` is required to expose two properties:
+Imagine you have a dimmable light that you want to expose via the web of things API.
+The light can be turned on/off and the brightness can be set from 0% to 100%.
+Besides the name, description, and type, a ``Light`` is required to expose two properties:

 * ``on``: the state of the light, whether it is turned on or off

   - Setting this property via a ``PUT {"on": true/false}`` call to the REST API toggles the light.

-* ``level``: the brightness level of the light from 0-100%
+* ``brightness``: the brightness level of the light from 0-100%

   - Setting this property via a PUT call to the REST API sets the brightness level of this light.